 The oncologists and pathologists at Moffitt Cancer Center work together to determine which of these stages most accurately represents a patient’s colon cancer.
 Staging information can then be used to decide which treatments offer the most promise for the patient.
 Staging is especially important when a patient receives treatment from several different oncologists, as is the case here at Moffitt, as the stages provide a standardized way to communicate information about the extent of the tumor to each member of the patient’s treatment team.

-The expert oncologists at Moffitt Cancer Center can provide additional information about the stages of colon cancer, as well as a more detailed explanation of how a cancer’s stage might influence your treatment plan.
-Referrals are not required to make an appointment; you can call 1-888-663-3488 or submit a new patient registration form online.
+The expert oncologists at Moffitt Cancer Center can provide additional information about the stages of colon cancer, as well as a more detailed explanation of how a cancer's stage might influence a treatment plan.
+Call 1-888-663-3488 or submit a new patient registration form online.
 When you do, you can expect to be connected to a cancer expert within just one day.
 We know how important it is to begin planning for treatment as soon as possible, which is why we're so pleased to offer this rapid turnaround time, which is faster than that of any other cancer hospital across the country.